shader-slang/sgl/README.md

 ## Installation

-sgl is available as a pre-compiled wheels via PyPI.
+sgl is available as pre-compiled wheels via PyPI.
 Installing sgl is as simple as running

 ```bash
 pip install sgl